Pylons/pyramid/docs/zcml/route.rst

 You can also add a :term:`route configuration` via:

-- Using the :meth:`pyramid.configuration.Configurator.add_route` method.
+- Using the :meth:`pyramid.config.Configurator.add_route` method.

 See Also
 ~~~~~~~~